Coffee

 resentments and laughter, it’s a truce

-from the bottom of my cup that is
+the bottom of a cup that is mostly milk

 I don’t know that this memory

-if I could hear it just one more time,
+if I could just hear it again, in color.